 Photo: Ric Fogel/Sportfolio

 Barracuda are primarily targeted with 9 or 10 weight rods and tropical floating or intermediate sink tip lines.
-Wire leaders are a must – these are toothy critters.
+Wire leaders are a must, as barracuda are very toothy critters.

 Poppers, Bangers, needlefish flies and large Deceivers are all very effective in antagonizing these aggressive fish into striking.